 More information: For information on ad types not covered here please contact us directly via the navigation bar on the left of this page.

 CPU: We may measure CPU, and reject or remove ads that drive the CPU too high (i.e. negatively affect the speed of the page load or certain page functionality) Please See ‘Flash and Rich Media Instructions’ section on this page for further information on supplying Flash Creatives.

 2. There are more than three flashes within any one-second period.

 Note: For the general flashing threshold, a flash is defined as a pair of opposing changes in brightness of 10% or more of full scale white brightness, where brightness is calculated as .2126*R + .7152*G + .0722B using linearised R, G, and B values.
 Linearised-X = (X/FS)^2.2 where FS is full scale (usually 255 today).
 An “opposing change” is an increase followed by a decrease, or a decrease followed by an increase.

-Red flash threshold
+Red flashing threshold

 A transition to or from a saturated red where the following occurs: The combined area of flashes occurring concurrently occupies more than one quarter of any 335 × 268 pixel rectangle anywhere on